« View All Posts

 • Behaving in a confrontational manner

 Per regulations, drivers should maintain at least four hours between their last drink and when they begin driving.
 However, most carriers have no tolerance policies.
-Drivers should not drink in or near their truck.
+Drivers should not drink in or near their trucks.
 If you’re under a load or on the road, don’t consume alcohol.

 ManAtAAMeeting